Comprehensive Notes on Andrew Ng’s Machine Learning Course

 Data synthesis

-Photo OCR example, generate sysnthesis data to train.
+Photo OCR example, generate synthesis data to train.

 Conventional model-centric approach: AI = Code + Data; Works more on Code (algorithm/model)